If the road is life, to quote Beat prophet Jack Kerouac, why are the thoroughfares that demand much of our time so low on imaginative traffic signs?

 Next-generation traffic control powered by artificial intelligence could hardly come at a better time.

 This December, roads agency Highways England will begin relaying 5G-beamed messages to the most advanced car dashboards travelling between London and Dover.
 It’s a two-year, £20-million trial; not quite the real thing yet – but Belgian, French and Dutch authorities are already transmitting speed limits, weather reports and other traffic information to motorists.
-Soon, roads agencies everywhere will be eliminating 20th-century gantries and other pointless signs by controlled gamma ray burst, and teleporting them to the great scrapheap in the sky.
+Soon, roads agencies everywhere may be nuking pointless signs by gamma ray burst, and teleporting them to the scrapheap in the sky.

-With driverless cars doing the worrying for us, we can finally enliven our roadside infrastructure with a more engaging UX ethos, much like tech geeks have engineered the information superhighway.
+With driverless cars doing the worrying for us, we can finally enliven road signs with a more engaging UX ethos, much like tech geeks have engineered the info superhighway.

 In South Africa, we already have electronic signboards broadcasting traffic delays and anti-texting hashtags such as #itcanwait.

-In a more futuristic scenario, we might theorise that ‘Stop’, ‘Left’ and ‘Do Not Overtake’ make way for delicious brain food projected by hologram: a 3D image produced by laser beams.
+In a more futuristic scenario, we might theorise that ‘Stop’, ‘Left’ and ‘Do Not Overtake’ make way for signs projected by hologram: a 3D image produced by laser beams.

 Writ large across highways.
-Floating in place of a gamma-nuked stop sign.
 Princess Leia hovering at an N2 turnoff, helping you find the nearest Oudtshoorn ostrich farm.
 Seen by motorists from any direction, no goggles required.

-The potential for instructive yet inspiring communications through such technology is infinite.
+The potential is infinite.
 Suddenly a trip on the dullest stretch of South African blacktop – Welkom to Bloem, purely for argument’s sake – feels like a cyberpunk journey to the restaurant at the end of the universe.

-Although the real tech is some way off, the chameleon dreams of a world where fun, discovery and linguistic invigoration light up each of the 526 kilometres on, say, the Northern Cape’s Brandvlei-Kuruman route.
+Although the tech is some way off, the chameleon also dreams of a world where linguistic instruction lights up each of the 526 kilometres on, say, the Northern Cape’s Brandvlei-Kuruman route.

 Go with me on this one.
-According to Google Maps, you have five hours and 18 minutes to start reforming some of the more odious offenders of spelling, grammar and punctuation.
+Placing signs as English teachers all along this road, you may have five hours and 18 minutes to start reforming some of the worst offenders of spelling, grammar and punctuation.
 In any of the 11 official languages.

-The more prosaic analysis is that too many options overwhelm those in transit.
+However, too many lessons may overwhelm those in transit.

 The Highways England report says it best.
 “Information overload can contribute to driver distraction.”

 It’s road UX 101.
-The key is judiciously lasered signage, whether the goal is to give apostrophe lessons or warn about the dangers of drunk driving.
+The key is smartly lasered signage, whether the goal is apostrophe instruction or warnings about the dangers of drunk driving.

 The chameleon tells me that humour as a form of behavioural economics is as old as the ‘Noah or Never’ campaign.
-This was an inspired thought experiment that sought to show why the Ark’s cramped interior compared with the big blue sea was the better choice for two weevils.
+This was a thought experiment that sought to show why the Ark’s cramped interior, compared with the big blue sea, was the better choice for two weevils.

 In July 2018, police of Yuma – the Arizona city that served as a location for Star Wars classic Return of the Jedi – used some wit on electronic traffic signs to spread safety awareness.

-Such punchlines offer legion opportunities to spruce up another dull route in desperate need of hologrammed humour – the near-arrow-straight line from Villiers to Warden in the Free State.
+Such punchlines offer legion opportunities to spruce up another dull route in need of hologram humour – the arrow-straight line from Villiers to Warden in the Free State.

-Gleaned from an extremely scientific poll among six of my Facebook friends, other Most Boring South African Road contenders typically span the scrub and agricultural flatlands of the Northern Cape, North West Province and Free State.
-A Cape Town press photographer turned fly-fisher suggested the entire 30km R300 between Brackenfell and Philippi as the only Western Cape challenger.
+Gleaned from an extremely scientific poll among six of my Facebook friends, a Cape Town press photographer turned fly-fisher suggested the entire 30km stretch between Brackenfell and Philippi as the only Western Cape challenger.

 Veteran travel author David Bristow’s contribution covered six hours and two minutes of Hofs, Drifts and Villes through exultant celebrations of semi-pastoral nonexistence.